opendocsg/slw-judgments-backfill/2013_SGHCR_16/report.md

 50     I would add that the apparent inaccuracy in the calculations for the sum payable for the strutting system is not material for the purposes of this application.
 If a total lack of calculations in _Australian Timber Products_ does not invalidate the payment claim, _a fortiori_ , any erroneous calculations should also not invalidate the payment claim.

 51     Moreover, it would not be appropriate for the court to review any quantification error at a setting aside application because such an error would go to the merits of the adjudication determination: see _Terence Lee_ at [66].
-If there are errors in the quantification of the claim on the part of the adjudicator, such errors can be rectified in subsequent court proceedings which would be determinative of the dispute between the parties: see _Terence Lee_ at [4] and _SEF Construction Pte Ltd v Skoy Connected Pte Ltd_ [2010] 1 SLR 733 at [42].
+If there are errors in the quantification of the claim on the part of the adjudicator, such errors can be rectified in subsequent court proceedings which would be determinative of the dispute between the parties: see _Terence Lee_ at [4] and _SEF Construction Pte Ltd v Skoy Connected Pte Ltd_ <span class="citation">[2010] 1 SLR 733</span> at [42].

 52     The Plaintiff sought to distinguish _Australian Timber Products_ on the basis that clarification on the Payment Claim was sought from the Defendant and the Defendant did not respond, unlike in the case of _Australian Timber Products_ where no clarification was asked for.
 I do not see how this would be a relevant distinguishing factor.
 Nothing in that decision turns on this point.